GU-CLASP/GU-CLASP.github.io/_events/seminars/2025-02-26-Seminar-by-Sebastian-Pado/index.md

 ---
-presented_by: Sebastian Pado from the University of Stuttgart
+presented_by: Sebastian Padó from the University of Stuttgart
 title: Experiments with category representations
 type: seminar
 date: 2025-02-26